will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 ### Synchronization

 We refer to synchronization as the process that a wallet undertakes to catch up to the current chain's tip in order to derive its latest state and proceed to transact.
-The afore-described `point` represents the main anchor for wallets, to be able to:
+The aforedescribed `point` represents the main anchor for wallets, to be able to:

 - resume the sync process since their last known point
 - keep track of their current position in the blockchain